nicholasprowse/MathChallenge/README.md

 This means even primitive types and arrays are forbidden, as are all operators, except reference equality (`===`).
 Arrays are also not allowed, so collections must be built from scratch without any preexisting functionalty.

-At the moment, I am not certain if this is even possible to do without arrays, but I have ideas about how to achieve it so I believe that this will be possible

 ## Rules:
   - No types are allows except the ones I define.
 This excludes everything, even primitive types.
 There are two exceptions to this
     - The `toString` method is allowed to use `Char` and `String` internally, and is allowed to return a `String`. `toString` is only allowed to